branislavjenco/branislavjenco.github.io/_posts/2022-01-10-desired-state.md

 ## Value vs reference semantics

 We can think of it as wrapping *reference* semantics with *value* semantics.
-What do I mean by that.
-When we treat objects as values, we assume they cannot be changed.
-We assume that they are immutable.
-By object in this case I mean generally a _thing_ we work with, some piece of data.
-When programming, we don’t have to worry about the difference between the integer 5 and the integer 4, to which we added the integer 1 later.
+When we treat objects as values, we assume they cannot be changed, that they are immutable (_object_ in this case meaning generally a _thing_ we work with, some piece of data).
+When programming, we don’t have to worry about the difference between the integer 5, and the integer 4 to which we added the integer 1 later.
 Five equals five either way.
-It is the contents of the object which provide the object identity, and not our reference to it.
+In other words, it is the content of the object which provide the object identity, and not our reference to it.

 A desired state is just a collection of values which we want to exist in the world.
-Instead of keeping track of the reference to some browser DOM objects in React, or containers in Kubernetes, or Virtual Machines in Terraform, we can simply treat them as values.
-Values can't be changed, if we need another one, we simply create a new one.
+Instead of keeping track of references to browser DOM nodes in React, or containers in Kubernetes, or Virtual Machines in Terraform, we can simply treat them as values.
+Values can't be changed, if we need another one, we must create a new one.
 The underlying system takes care of all the mutable logic underneath.
 In some way, immutable strings in your favourite programming language can be just thought of as a desired state system, where the compiler or interpreter makes sure to reconcile the value semantics with the underlying memory references in a performant way.
 Doing this for complex objects is not easy at all, and often not possible.

 However, I find it pretty fascinating trying to think of how could treat something like a networking socket, a database or other inherently stateful objects as a value.